-This course is an intensive study of the writing, editing, and production of radio and audio news.
-Students learn to write news stories while integrating audio news elements and will examine the different approach needed for audio journalism when compared to print journalism.
-Includes an introduction to journalistic writing and reporting techniques for radio/podcast, including interviews, story selection, storytelling, and research.
+This course is an intensive study of the writing, editing, and production of radio news.
+Students learn to write news stories while integrating audio news elements.
+Includes an introduction to journalistic writing and reporting techniques for radio, including interviews, story selection, and research.
 A secondary goal is an examination of new technologies and the evolving state of journalism.